siv-org/docs.siv.org/content/authentication/index.md

 Whenever an encrypted vote is submitted by a voter's device, the voter's Auth Token is checked against the election's Voter Roll to ensure that it is valid and has not already been used.
 In this way, while all submitted votes' contents are protected by strong cryptography, the author of the encrypted vote is still identifiable.
 An analogy is how Vote by Mail votes are submitted within a Sealed Envelope, but with the Voter's Name, Address, and Signature visible on the outside.

-To perform this audit, the voter corresponding to each used auth token can be publicly published.
-SIV does not automatically publish this list, but it is up to each election administrator and jurisdiction's requirements whether this is published, shared with a select group such as the candidates, or not at all.
+To perform this audit, the voter corresponding to each used auth token can be published.
+SIV does not automatically publish this list, but it is up to each election administrator and jurisdiction's requirements whether this is published, shared with a select group (such as the candidates & their political parties), or not at all.

 When a voter's device takes part in a SIV election, it generates & stores new private cryptographic key material, which can later be verified by independent auditors without compromising vote privacy.